 |Positive behaviour support for people with intellectual disabilities: evidence-based practice promoting quality of life|

-A guide for Direct Support Professionals and others involved in developing support plans for people who use challenging behavior
+This book is a guide for Direct Support Professionals and others involved in developing support plans for people who use challenging behavior.

 |Practical Guide: Psychopharmacology Revised for 2007|